Skip to main content

 • Building presence across multiple platforms

-• Finding new, platform-independent ways to reach your audience, like email lists or websites
+• Finding new, platform-independent ways to reach your audience, like email lists or websites, which you can link out to from your link in bio

 2. Content Adaptation Strategy